Hansmu/terraform-tutorial/Readme.md

 block type, which is supported inside resource, data, provider, and provisioner blocks.
 A dynamic block acts much like a for expression, but produces nested blocks instead of a complex typed value.

+(deprecated) `terraform taint` command informs Terraform that a particular object has become degraded or damaged.
+Terraform represents this by marking the object as "tainted" in the Terraform state, and Terraform will propose to replace it in the next plan you create.
+This could be the cause of users making a ton of manual changes.

+As `terraform taint` is deprecated, then for Terraform v0.15.2 and later, it is recommended using the -replace option with terraform apply instead.
+When you use terraform taint, other users could create a new plan against your tainted object before you can review the effects.